derecles/epl-possession-analysis/README.md

 generate_visuals.R
 ```

-In order to view the regression curve drawn by Google Sheets, open this pdf:
+In order to view the regression curve drawn by Google Sheets, open this file:
 ```
 excel_visual.pdf
 ```

-In order to view the Google Sheets input data, open this pdf:
+In order to view the Google Sheets input data, open this file:
 ```
-excel_calculations.pdf
+excel_details.xlsx
 ```

 ## Things to note